dccc-rg/dccc-rg.github.io/README.md

 ## Contact

-If you have any further questions regarding our research project, please contact our supervisor: Dr. Qinyuan Lei: mail _at_ qinyuanlei _dot_ com
+If you have any further questions regarding our research project, please contact our supervisor: Dr. Qinyuan Lei: qinyulei _at_ cityu _dot_ edu _dot_ hk

 ---

-_Last updated_: September 22, 2023
+_Last updated_: March 24, 2024